Introduction:

 Adult life

-All adult beliefs must be consistent with beliefs acquired during childhood.
+As a result, all adult beliefs are consistent with beliefs acquired during childhood.

 Putting it all together